The top 10 goalscorers in Europe in 2022-23: Mbappe, Osimhen, Rashford…

-We’re approaching the first international break of the season and the race for the European Golden Shoe is already taking shape, with many of the usual suspects already in the top 10 goalscorers in Europe’s big five leagues.
+The race for the European Golden Shoe has taken shape, with many of the usual suspects in the top 10 goalscorers in Europe’s big five leagues.

 It’s still taking time to get used to not seeing Lionel Messi and Cristiano Ronaldo’s names here.
-Messi has turned more provider at PSG, topping the assists charts, while Ronaldo has been benched by Erik ten Hag at Manchester United and is yet to open his account in the Premier League this season.
+Messi has turned into more of a provider at PSG, topping the assists charts, while Ronaldo scored just one Premier League goal before departing for Saudi Arabia.

 But fear not – there are still plenty of familiar names, alongside a few surprise packages, in the top goalscorers from the Premier League, La Liga, Ligue 1, Serie A and the Bundesliga.